Bob Hoskins

-Hoskins received the Best Actor Award at the Cannes Film Festival, the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for his role in Mona Lisa.
-He was also nominated for the Academy Award for Best Actor for the same role.
+Hoskins received the BAFTA, Golden Globe and Cannes Film Festival Award for Best Actor as well as a nomination for the Academy Award for Best Actor for his 1986 role in Mona Lisa.
+Hoskins won a Canadian Genie Award for Best Actor in a Leading Role for Felicia's Journey.
 In 2009, he won an International Emmy Award for Best Actor for his appearance on the BBC One drama The Street.
-He retired from acting in 2012 owing to Parkinson's disease, with which he had been diagnosed the previous year, and died from pneumonia on 29 April 2014 at the age of 71.
+Hoskins retired from acting in 2012 owing to Parkinson's disease after being diagnosed the previous year.
+He died in April 2014 from pneumonia.